thisiskushal31/thisiskushal31/README.md

 I'm Kushal, a ***Full Stack Software Developer*** passionate about building user-friendly, easy-to-use applications, that makes a difference to the lives of those around me.
 I like to explore new trends and learn new technologies.
 As of now, I am focused on ***DevOps***.

 Want to know more about me?
-Take a look at my [portfolio](https://kushalgupta.netlify.app/) and [external links](https://linktr.ee/thisiskushalgupta).
+[Take a look at my portfolio](https://kushalgupta.netlify.app/).

+I would love to start a conversation on [LinkedIn](https://www.linkedin.com/in/thisiskushalgupta/), [Twitter](https://twitter.com/thisis_kushal), and [Email](mailto:guptakushal070@gmail.com).
+You can also check out my other profile on [Linktree](https://linktr.ee/thisiskushalgupta).

 <h2>Technical Skills 🛠</h2>